Frequently Asked Questions

 What is a prohibited transaction?

-When using retirement funds to make an investment it is important for the account owner to understand the Internal Revenue Service (IRS) rules and regulations to avoid engaging in a prohibited transaction with a disqualified person.
+When using retirement funds to make an investment it is important for the account owner to understand the IRS rules and regulations to avoid engaging in a prohibited transaction with a disqualified person.
 A prohibited transaction is any improper use of the retirement account by the account owner, beneficiary, or any disqualified person.

 You can read more about what would constitute a prohibited transaction for a specific asset investment on each one of our Investment Options pages.